Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Hidden Discrete-Valued Spatial Dependence

 \subsection{aMRF Prior}

-We now introduce the popular aMRF model where the analytical form of the PL is used in place of an MRF prior to facilitate Bayesian inference via MCMC.
-In the aMRF we replace the MRF distribution, $p(\z|\xibf)$, with the tractable approximation
+As another prior for comparison to the MDGM, we include the popular aMRF model (our name) where the analytical form of the pseudo-likelihood is used in place of an MRF prior to facilitate Bayesian inference via MCMC.
+In the aMRF prior, we replace the MRF distribution, $p(\z|\xibf)$, with the tractable approximation

 the product of the full conditionals.
-For our model comparisons, we use the full conditionals of Equation~\ref{eq:mrf_full_cond} for the aMRF prior. \citet{besag1975} named $g(\z|\xibf)$ the psuedo-likelihood and used a factorization technique to show that the PL is a consistent estimator of $\xibf$, but notably did not suggest it replace the analytical form of the MRF in a Bayesian setting.
+For our model comparisons, we use the full conditionals of Equation~\ref{eq:mrf_full_cond} for the aMRF prior. \citet{besag1975} named $g(\z|\xibf)$ the pseudo-likelihood and used a factorization technique to show that the pseudo-likelihood is a consistent estimator of $\xibf$, but notably did not suggest it replace the analytical form of the MRF in a Bayesian setting.
 Regardless, we often find that inference is then carried out using the approximation

 even though it has been noted that the aMRF, $g(\z|\xibf)$, may not correspond to a valid probability distribution \citep{friel_etal2009}, a fact we formalize in the following proposition.